adamazizi10/Cell-Growth-Simulation/README.md

 npm start
 ```

-If you are using SSH:
+If you are using SSH, paste this:
 ```
 git clone git@github.com:adamazizi10/Cell-Growth-Simulation.git
 cd Cell-Growth-Simulation